rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 - Using this stage 1 compiler, it will build the standard library.
   (this is what the `src/libstd`) means.

 This is just a subset of the full rustc build.
 The **full** rustc build (what you get if you just say `./x.py build`) has quite a few more steps:

-- Build stage1 rustc with stage0 compiler
+- Build stage1 rustc with stage0 compiler.
-- Build libstd with stage1 compiler (up to here is the same)
+- Build libstd with stage1 compiler (up to here is the same).
-- Build rustc from `src` again, this time with the stage1 compiler (this part is new)
+- Build rustc from `src` again, this time with the stage1 compiler (this part is new).
-  - The resulting compiler here is called the "stage2" compiler
+  - The resulting compiler here is called the "stage2" compiler.
-- Build libstd with stage2 compiler
+- Build libstd with stage2 compiler.
-- Build librustdoc and a bunch of other things
+- Build librustdoc and a bunch of other things.

 ### Creating a rustup toolchain